Sends an HTTP(S) request to a specified URL and processes the response.

 Retrieves each header from the HTTP module separately.

-The HTTP package allows you to process HTTP(S) requests and responses exchanged with any website.
-The HTTP package is perfectly suited for monitoring events occurred on a specific website, such as website failures and the like.
-All you have to do is to enter the URL you want to monitor (you may also change the request method to be used, specify the request content or determine HTTP headers).
+The above modules allow you to monitor events occurred on a specific website, such as website failures and the like.
+All you have to do is to enter the URL you want to monitor, and if needed, change the request method, specify the content of the request and determine the HTTP header.

-The HTTP package lets you, among other things, make HTTP(S)request to servers that require OAuth 2.0 authorization.
-To be able to make a request, you first need to create an OAuth connection.
+In order to make an HTTP(S)request to servers that require OAuth 2.0 authorization, you first need to create an OAuth connection.

 Create an OAuth client in the target service with which you want Integromat to communicate.
 This option can be mostly found in the Developer section of the given service.
 When creating the client, you will be asked to specify a so called